A question: who doesn’t want a small piece of bread with something delicious on top?

 Value value value.
 A cozy traditional and oft-packed bar with a terrace for watching the always active Blai.
 A friendly staff with good English.
 The high turnover at peak hours means fresh food is coming out constantly.

 A huge variety of 30 or more pintxos and €1.00 glasses of beer.
-Try the salmon and asparagus, chicken curry (yes, you read right), and the classic chistorra sausage.
+Try the salmon and asparagus, chicken curry (yes, you read right), and the classic chistorra (a fast-cure sausage heavy on garlic and paprika).

 Irati Taverna Basca